saifkhichi96/sad-instruct/DATASET_CARD.md

-# Dataset Card for Situational Instructions Database
+# Dataset Card for Situational Awareness Database

 <!-- Provide a quick summary of the dataset. -->